DIY Brace Bit

 b4.jpg

 You can install the chuck and head now.
 If you do not have a head yet, you should create one.
-I am not very good at making brace bit heads, so I simply used a rubber cap I found on a bicycle handlebar cover I bought from Dollarama.
+I do not have the knowledge to make brace bit head, so I simply used a rubber cap I found on a bicycle handlebar cover I bought from Dollarama.
 I drilled a 5mm hole in the center and stuck the end in.
 It's not perfect, but it works okay. ;P

 Test Drill and Adjust the Bending